eclipse-opensmartclide/smartclide-deployment-extension/README.md

-# smartclide-deployment-extension
+# Deployment-extension

-The example of how to build the Theia-based applications with the smartclide-deployment-extension.
+The example of how to build the Theia-based applications with the deployment-extension.

 ## Getting started